RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/Day 1 - Question (1-3).md

 > 3. The application of a systematic, disciplined, quantifiable approach to the development, operation and maintenance of software, that is, the application of engineering to software.
 > 4. The study of the approaches as in the above statement.>

+---

-#### State and explain some qualities that are used to access software. #board_2018
+#### 3. State and explain some qualities that are used to access software. #board_2018

-- Mention the key challenges facing four qualities that are used to access software. #board_2019
+>[!note] Some qualities that are used to access software:
+> - **Functional suitability**: A set of attributes that bear on the existence of a set of function and their specified properties.
+The functions are those that satisfy stated or implied needs.
+> 	- Suitability
+> 	- Accuracy